Will Durant: Writing about India

 In 1930, Durant visited British India to collect information for The Story of Civilization.
 While in India, Durant was shocked by the poverty and instances of starvation he witnessed, to the point where he took a period of time off from his intended goal to write a short book titled The Case for India about the "conscious and deliberate bleeding of India" by Britain.
+He also stated that "I began to feel that I had come upon the greatest crime in all history." when learning of the plight of India.
 In The Case for India, Durant wrote that "The British conquest of India was the invasion and destruction of a high civilization by a trading company utterly without scruple or principle, careless of art and greedy of gain, over-running with fire and sword a country temporarily disordered and helpless, bribing and murdering, annexing and stealing, and beginning their career of illegal and 'legal' plunder which has now gone on ruthlessly for one hundred and seventy-three years."

+Personal views

+On his personal religious beliefs, Durant wrote that "I am prepared to have you put me down as an atheist, since I have reluctantly abandoned belief in a personal and loving God.
+But I am loath to leave the word God out of my life and creed," adding that he was "a Christian in the literal and difficult sense of sincerely admiring the personality of Christ and making a persistent effort to behave like a Christian."

-Reception and legacy
+Reception

-Durant fought for equal wages, women's suffrage and fairer working conditions for the American labor force.
-Not only did Durant write about many topics, he also put his ideas into effect.

-He worked to improve the understanding of viewpoints between people and tried to convince other to forgive human beings for their failings and waywardness.
-He chided the comfortable insularity of what is now known as Eurocentrism by pointing out in Our Oriental Heritage that Europe was only "a jagged promontory of Asia".
-He complained about "the provincialism of our traditional histories which began with Greece and summed up Asia in a line" and said they showed "a possibly fatal error of perspective and intelligence".

-On the decline and rebuilding of civilizations

-Much like Oswald Spengler, he saw the decline of a civilization as the culmination of strife between religion and secular intellectualism, thus toppling the precarious institutions of convention and morality:

-More than twenty years after his death, a quote from Durant, "A great civilization is not conquered from without until it has destroyed itself from within" appeared as the opening graphic of Mel Gibson's 2006 film Apocalypto.
-Durant also served as the history consultant for Anthony Mann's 1964 film The Fall of the Roman Empire.
-The narration at the beginning and the end of the film is taken almost directly from Durant's work Caesar and Christ.

-On science and the Bible

-In an article in 1927, he wrote his thoughts about reconciling the Bible and evolution: